-In a future version of myD-H, your email address will be your username.
+Your email address is your myD-H identity.
 Due to this change and with our security policies, you can no longer share email addresses in your myD-H account.

 You have the option of using another email address for your myD-H account or switching your account to a "proxy" account if you sign the Designation of Personal Representative Form (PDF) and mail or fax to Health Information Services at your Dartmouth-Hitchcock provider's location.
-You will no longer need a username and password to access the account under one myD-H account.
 Learn more about proxies.

 back to top